TheoAcker12/grav-tutorial/pages/02.base-tutorial/04.content/docs.md

 ---

-Content will be added through the Pages tab on the admin panel.
-The Grav installation starts us out with two default pages: Home and Typography.
+Content will be added through the _Pages_ tab on the admin panel.
+The Grav installation starts us out with two default pages: _Home_ and _Typography_.

 ![default pages](default-pages.png)